Unity-Technologies/com.unity.cinemachine/Documentation~/CinemachineBindingModes.md

 Simple follow with world up interprets the offset and damping values in camera-local space.
 This mode emulates the action a human camera operator would take when instructed to follow a target.

-The Camera attempts to move as little as possible to maintain the same distance from the target; the direction of the Camera with regard to the target does not matter.
-Regardless of the orientation of the target, the Camera tries to preserve the same distance and height from it.
+The camera attempts to move as little as possible to maintain the same distance from the target; the direction of the camera with regard to the target does not matter.
+Regardless of the orientation of the target, the camera tries to preserve the same distance and height from it.